What Types of Anxiety Disorder Effects Teens?

 Living with an anxiety disorder puts teenagers and adults at risk of developing other mental health conditions – such as depression.
 It can also change someone’s behavior and might lead to the misuse of drugs or medication.
 Luckily, anxiety disorders are treatable conditions.

 Anxiety is the human body’s normal and natural response to stress.
 It’s necessary for survival, allowing us to feel alert or cautious in high-pressure situations and moments of danger.
-We all experience anxiety to some degree on a regular basis, though most of us have control over it.
+We all experience anxiety to some degree regularly, though most of us have control over it.

-An anxiety disorder is much different than the normal type of anxiety we feel on a regular basis.
-The type of anxiety doesn’t go away, and the symptoms are so severe that they start to interfere with your ability to live a quality, happy, healthy, rewarding, and meaningful lifestyle.
+An anxiety disorder is much different from the typical anxiety we feel regularly.
+The kind of anxiety doesn’t go away, and the symptoms are so severe that they interfere with your ability to live a quality, happy, healthy, rewarding, and meaningful lifestyle.

 Anxiety disorders are a group of conditions that are characterized by similar symptoms.
 With that said, there are many different types of anxiety disorders, and those diagnosed with one will have a unique experience with it – this is especially true with teenagers and adolescents.